sequenceiq/blog/source/_posts/2014-07-16-announcing-cloudbreak.markdown

 ##Docker in the cloud

 At [SequenceIQ](http://sequenceiq.com/) we are running all our core applications and processes in Docker containers - and that is true for Hadoop and all of the services as well.
 During the last few months we have [blogged](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) and open sourced all of the [building blocks](https://hub.docker.com/u/sequenceiq/) of our `dockerized` systems and **Cloudbreak** is built on the foundation of these and reusing the same technologies we have released before.
-While Cloudbreak's primary role is to launch on-demand Hadoop clusters in the cloud, the underlying technology it actually does more.
-It can actually launch on-demand Hadoop clusters in any environment which does support Docker - in a dynamic way.
+While Cloudbreak's primary role is to launch on-demand Hadoop clusters in the cloud, the underlying technology actually does more.
+It can launch on-demand Hadoop clusters in any environment which supports Docker - in a dynamic way.
 There is no predefined configuration needed as all the setup, orchestration, networking and cluster membership is done dynamically.

 * [Docker containers](https://hub.docker.com/u/sequenceiq/) - all the Hadoop services are installed and running inside Docker containers, and these containers are `shipped`  between different cloud vendors, keeping Cloudbreak cloud agnostic
 * [Apache Ambari](https://github.com/sequenceiq/ambari-rest-client) - to declaratively define a Hadoop cluster
-* [Serf](https://github.com/sequenceiq/docker-serf) - for cluster membership, failure detection, and orchestration that is decentralised, fault-tolerant and highly available for dynamic clusters
+* [Serf](https://github.com/sequenceiq/docker-serf) - for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available for dynamic clusters
 * [dnsmasq](https://github.com/sequenceiq/docker-dnsmasq) - to provide resolvable fully qualified domain names between dynamically created Docker containers.

 The project was presented at the **Hadoop Summit 2014,** in San Jose - you can get the slides from [here](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning).

 While there is an extensive list of articles explaining the benefits of using Docker, we would like to highlight our motivations in a few bullet points.

 * Write once, run anywhere - our solution uses the same Docker containers on different cloud providers, `dockerized`  environments or bare metal, no difference at all
-* Reproducible, testable environment - we are recreating complete config environments in seconds, and being able to work with the same containers on our laptop, qa and production/cloud environments
+* Reproducible, testable environment - we are recreating complete config environments in seconds, and being able to work with the same containers on our laptop, QA and production/cloud environments
-* Isolation - each container is separated and runs in his own isolated sandbox
+* Isolation - each container is separated and runs in its own isolated sandbox
 * Versioning - we are able to easily version and modify containers, and ship only the changed bits saving bandwidth; essential for large clusters deployed in the cloud
 * Central repository - you can build an entire cluster from a trusted and centralised container repository, the Docker Registry/Hub
 * Smart resource allocation - containers can be `shipped` anywhere and resources can be allotted